vjcitn/biocXqtl/docs/reference/index.md

 -   `XqtlExperiment-class` : extend RangedSummarizedExperiment to
     include genotype calls in a GRanges
 -   `XqtlExperiment()` : XqtlExperiment constructor
--   `add_calls_from_vcf()` : add minor allele counts from a VCF to SummarizedExperiment with common samples
 -   `add_scores()` : internal function to combine new xQTL test results with existing XqtlExperiment instance
 -   `bind_Zs()` : compute Z-statistics for xQTL association and bind them to the input x-ome+genome XqtlExperiment
--   `bind_Zs_old()` : bind a matrix of Z statistics created with getzs to the rowRanges of a SummarizedExperiment
 -   `countGenotypes()` : Count genotypes across samples for each variant
 -   `countGenotypesVectorized()` : More efficient vectorized version for large datasets